ga-curriculum/intro-to-javascript-functions/expressions-and-scope/README.md

 ![Hero image](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to function expressions with appropriate syntax and naming conventions, and have a clear understanding of function scope.
+**Learning objective:** By the end of this lesson, students will be able to create function expressions with appropriate syntax and naming conventions, and have a clear understanding of function scope.

-## Function Expressions: Assigning a function to a variable
+## Function expressions: assigning a function to a variable

 So far, we've mostly covered function declarations, but it's important to be aware of another fundamental way of writing a function: function expressions.

-Let's look at an example function declaration:
+To get a sense of how they're different, let's look at an example function declaration:

 ```javascript
 function add(a, b){